tjj9020/kinable/PROJECT_PLAN.md

             *   Implement automated testing of production endpoints
             *   Develop tools for managing provider API keys
             *   Build dashboards for monitoring multi-region performance
+            *   **Fault Injection GameDays**: Regularly conduct "GameDays" using AWS Fault Injection Simulator (FIS) or manual methods to simulate failures (e.g., provider API outages, Secrets Manager throttling, DynamoDB errors).
+This helps verify that circuit breakers, fallbacks, and retry mechanisms work as expected and improves overall system resilience.
+            *   **Proactive Quota Management**: After observing 3-5 days of sustained usage near existing quotas for third-party AI providers (OpenAI, Anthropic, etc.), proactively file support tickets to request quota increases.
+Provide usage charts and token logs as evidence to support the request.
+            *   **Compute Optimization**:
+                *   **Graviton2**: Migrate Lambda functions to Graviton2 (arm64) architecture where feasible for improved price-performance.
+                *   **Memory Tuning**: Use tools like AWS Lambda Power Tuning (e.g., via `aws-lambda-power-tuning` Step Functions state machine, run in CI or periodically) to find the optimal memory configuration for each Lambda function, balancing cost and performance.
+        *   **Distributed Tracing**: Ensure distributed tracing (e.g., via AWS X-Ray, enabled by Lambda Powertools Tracer) is implemented across all services involved in a request flow.
+Trace headers must be propagated between Lambdas, API Gateway, and other services to allow visualization of the entire request path and easy identification of bottlenecks.
     *   **Multi-Region Considerations**:
         *   Create both region-specific and global dashboards
         *   Implement cross-region performance comparison